News

 The artefact changed hands multiple times until it was officially donated by the Moore family, represented at the ceremony by brothers Richard and Peter Moore.
 Their father, Petty Officer Edward Moore, served as a stoker in the engine room aboard Assiniboine during the Second World War.

 The Moore’s were provided the artefact by local artist Tom Forrestal, who painted a mural of HMCS Assiniboine that hangs in the Wardroom at Stadacona.
 The mural depicts the battle between Assiniboine and U-210, moments before the two ships collided.
-Forrestal was gifted the brass joint four years ago by Stewart Rupert, whose father, a welder, salvaged parts from the ship after it wrecked near East Point, Prince Edward Island in 1945.
+Forrestal was gifted the brass joint four years ago by Rupert Stewart, whose father, a welder, salvaged parts from the ship after it wrecked near East Point, Prince Edward Island in 1945.

 Rupert described being brought aboard the ship by his father as a child.